-Temple Shir Tikva Announces New Religious School Leadership and Community Building Curriculum
+Temple Shir Tikva Religious School - A Community Building Curriculum

-Rabbi Gubitz says the new leadership team, in collaboration with the vision of Senior Rabbi Neal Gold and Cantor Hollis Schachner, and a wealth of dedicated lay leaders, is embarking on a "process of evaluation and reflection to think about new ways of doing Jewish education at Shir Tikva.
-We are celebrating 36 years of Shir Tikva and are excited to imagine what the next 36 years of educating our Jewish children will look like!"
+Shir Tikva's Education team, in collaboration with the vision of a wealth of dedicated lay leaders, sees an ongoing process of evaluation and reflection to think about new ways of doing Jewish education at Shir Tikva.